Coram Deo: All of Life to the Glory of God

 And really, that’s the whole point of the Christian life, right?

-To learn to live in the presence of God, by His Spirit, in a way that brings Him glory every single day.
+We are each called to learn to live in the presence of God, by His Spirit, in a way that brings Him glory every single day.
+And, as the Westminster Catechism goes, we find our joy on the journey because: “the chief end of man is to glorify God, and to enjoy him forever.”

-I believe that nothing is off-limits when we live coram Deo…all of our everyday moments, the profound and the mundane alike, are subject to His truth and beauty.
+I believe that nothing is off-limits when we live coram Deo.
+All of our everyday moments, the profound and the mundane are subject to His truth and beauty.
 And what a wonderful way to go through this life, don’t you think?

 This blog has been many things over the years, but now it serves as a meeting place for those who are curious about living coram Deo.
 My hope is that you will find something useful or inspiring to propel you deeper into the presence of God in your everyday life.

-If you haven’t done so already, go ahead and get on my VIP List.
-I send out a monthly dose of encouragement for living coram Deo (and other random goodies).
+If you haven’t done so already, go ahead and subscribe to my Substack here – I send out a semi- regular dose of encouragement for living coram Deo (and other random goodies).

 Don’t hesitate to shoot me a DM on the socials and let me know what you think!
 Thank you for being here, it means everything to me. xo